halimdakir/K-means_Algorithm/README.md

 ## Usage
 1. Clone this repository or download the project to your local machine.
 2. Navigate to the project directory in your terminal.
+3. Run `make clean` to compile the program.
-3. Run `make` to compile the program.
+4. Run `make` to compile the program.
-4. Execute the program using `./kmeans`.
+5. Execute the program using `./kmeans`.
-5. Check `kmeans-output.txt` for the clustering results.
+6. Check `kmeans-output.txt` for the clustering results.

 ## Build
 To build the project, run: